Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

 #### Step 4: Device registration and creation

 You now have a functioning device, but you haven't added it to the system yet.
-Also, because the device hasn't been registered, you won't see it in the editor when, for example, you create bindings in the [action editor](ActionAssets.md#editing-input-action-assets).
+Also, because the device hasn't been registered, you won't see it in the editor when, for example, you create bindings in the [Action editor](ActionAssets.md#editing-input-action-assets).

 You can register your device type with the system from within the code that runs automatically as part of Unity's startup.
 To do so, modify the definition of `MyDevice` like so: